-Lethbridge EMS responded to the second highest number of drug-related events during October 2022 than in any other October over the last 5 years, building on an upward trend that started in June.
+Lethbridge EMS responded to the highest number of drug-related events during February 2023 than in any other February over the last 6 years, continuing a 8-month trend of rising numbers.

-Lethbridge EMS responded to the second lowest number of drug-related events during August 2022 than in any other August over the last 5 years, but the number of drug responses have increased in each of the last three months.
+Lethbridge EMS responded to the highest number of drug-related events during January 2023 than in any other January over the last 6 years, continuing a 6-month trend of rising numbers.

 A 10th community lost its ambulatory care service.

 Lethbridge doctors are responsible for 77 more people than they were 3 years ago.